Josh Kruger: Career

 Kruger moved to Philadelphia in 2002 to attend the University of Pennsylvania, where he studied political science and anthropology.
 Following this, he worked in community development and local non-profits for five years.
 He won the Society of Professional Journalists' award for newspaper commentary in Pennsylvania in 2014 and 2015.

 Kruger worked in Philadelphia's city government between 2016 and 2021, both as a content creator and social media manager for the mayor, and as a communications director for the Office of Homeless Services.
 He left in 2021 to return to journalism.

 Personal life

 Kruger had previously struggled with addiction to crystal meth and intravenous drugs.
 He was homeless for a time, and drew on this and his addictions in his writing and activism.
 He was diagnosed as HIV-positive in his late 20s, and wrote about the need for accessible treatments for those with the condition.
-He was a member of St. Mark's Episcopal Church, Locust Street, Philadelphia.
+He was a member of St. Mark's Episcopal Church on Locust Street in Philadelphia.